kyma-project/community/sig-and-wg/sig-core/proposals/central-connector-service.md

 The following assumptions were taken:

 - API for Application and XF Runtime is symmetric.
-- Group and Tenant name is passed in headers.
 - Application ID is not needed in paths.
 - Resource names can be changed to ensure consistent naming.
 - Payloads returned in certificate generation flow cannot change.
+- Application ID may be obtained from the certificate used for accessing the endpoints, however, it needs to be confirmed if it is technically feaseable with Nginx Ingress and Golang.

 The connector service exposes the following groups of endpoits:

-- Health API.
 - Internal API for Application (token generation and certificate revocation).
 - Internal API for XF Runtime (token generation and certificate revocation).
 - External API for handling certificate generation, renewal and service discovery for Applications.
 - External API for handling certificate generation, renewal and service discovery for Runtimes.
+- Health API.

 The full api definition is [here](./assets/connector-service-api.yaml).